futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Minimum spanning tree

-Prim's algorithm to find the minimum spanning tree (MST) always traverses the cheapest edge among the discovered edges - it's a greedy algorithm.
-Prim's and Dijkstra's algorithms are notoriously very similar: this similarity becomes evident using recursive functions.
+Prim's algorithm to find the minimum spanning tree (MST) always traverses the cheapest edge among the discovered edges - like Dijkstra's it's a greedy algorithm.
+The two algrithms are notoriously very similar and this becomes evident using recursive functions.
 We'll re-use the same types defined for the shortest path algorithm but define different auxiliary functions: